etingof/pysnmp/README.txt

 SNMP framework for Python, version 4.x (alpha)
 ----------------------------------------------

 This is a pure-Python implementation of multi-protocol SNMP engine.
-Although only SNMP versions 1 and 2c are fully supported at the moment, the APIs are aligned with the SNMPv3 architecture [4], so it would naturally host SNMP version 3, and hopefully future SNMP versions, whenever corresponding protocol-specific modules would be implemented (work's in progress).

-This software provides facilities for building pure-Python SNMP v1/v2c entities, such as managers, agents and proxies.
+This software provides facilities for building pure-Python SNMP v1/v2c/v3 entities, such as managers, agents and proxies.
 A set of MIB data access methods allows for building SNMP managers fully aware of agent MIB, as well as SNMP agents having their own MIB instrumentation.

-PySNMP is written entirely in Python and is self-sufficient (it is not a wrapper!).
+PySNMP is written entirely in Python and only requires a few third-party Python modules to operate (it is not a wrapper!).

 The PySNMP package is distributed under terms and conditions of BSD-style license.
 See LICENSE at PySNMP homepage [1].